iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 <br>

 ### Post-processing OPC-UA data with Python
-The next step in this tutorial is to connect to the OPC-UA server with the Python programming language.
+The next step in this tutorial is connecting to the OPC-UA server using the Python programming language.
 This allows for flexible **postprocessing**, such as smoothing data, sending automated alarm messages or creating your own custom aggregate dashboards with realtime data.

-Below is the boilerplate code to connect to the OPC-UA server, extract the temperatures of the last day and generate a basic plot.
+Below is the boilerplate code to connect to the OPC-UA server, extract the temperatures from the last day, and generate a basic plot.
-For this, three external libraries are used: *opcua-asyncio*, *numpy* and *matplotlib*.
+Three external libraries are used for this: *opcua-asyncio*, *numpy* and *matplotlib*.

 ```python
 import asyncio